Marc Davis (animator)

-Marc Fraser Davis (March 30, 1913 – January 12, 2000) was a prominent American artist and animator for Walt Disney Animation Studios.
-He was one of Disney's Nine Old Men, the famed core animators of Disney animated films, and was revered for his knowledge and understanding of visual aesthetics.
+Marc Fraser Davis (March 30, 1913 – January 12, 2000) was an American artist and animator who was one of Disney's Nine Old Men, the core animators of Disney animated films.
 After his work on One Hundred and One Dalmatians he moved to Walt Disney Imagineering to work on rides for Disneyland and Walt Disney World before retiring in 1978.

 Walt Disney once said of Davis, "Marc can do story, he can do character, he can animate, he can design shows for me.
 All I have to do is tell him what I want and it's there!
 He's my Renaissance man."

 Early life

 Davis was born in Bakersfield, California, on March 30, 1913.
 The family moved frequently, so Davis attended 26 schools before high school.
 As a child, schoolyard bullies were an impetus for Davis to start drawing.
 He found when he drew that the other kids wanted his art, and the bullies wouldn't beat him up.

 Davis studied at the Kansas City Art Institute, the California School of Fine Arts in San Francisco, and the Otis Art Institute in Los Angeles.
 As a student, he spent his days sketching zoo animals; in the evening, he studied animal anatomy at the public library.